XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 The flag ledger itself has no special contents.
 However, during that time, the servers look at the votes of the validators they trust, and decide whether to insert an [`EnableAmendment` pseudo-transaction](enableamendment.html) into the following ledger.
 The flags of an EnableAmendment pseudo-transaction show what the server thinks happened:

 * The `tfGotMajority` flag means that support for the amendment has increased to more than 80% of trusted validators.
-* The `tfLostMajority` flag means that support for the amendment has decreased to less than 80% (<=80%) of trusted validators.
+* The `tfLostMajority` flag means that support for the amendment has decreased to 80% of trusted validators or less.
 * An EnableAmendment pseudo-transaction with no flags means that support for the amendment has been enabled.
 (The change in transaction processing applies to every ledger after this one.)

 A server only inserts the pseudo-transaction to enable an amendment if all of the following conditions are met: